streuselcake/jslab/webserver-express/generated/readme.md

 This readme provides a step-by-step walkthrough for generating a nicely structured webapp with Node and Express.
 In addition there will also be a short examination of the structure of the generated app.

-You will be shown how express composes:

-* a ready to use webserver
-* basic middleware
-* example routes
-* a template engine for rendering html
-* example templates

 #### Step 1

 Before generating the webapp, first check the installed versions of Node and NPM using the following commands: